Speedy Trial Denial

 Each state may also have its own statute and/or constitutional provision limiting the time an accused person may be held in custody before trial (e.g. 45 days).
 Some states like Georgia and Michigan have an excellent statutory right to a speedy trial plus a Georgia Constitution right to a prompt trial, while others have no rights beyond what is guaranteed to you by the United States Constitution.

-Where a proper written demand for speedy trial is filed, criminal charges must be totally dismissed and the defendant released from any further legal obligation where the delay was caused by the Government.
+When a proper written demand for speedy trial is filed, criminal charges must be totally dismissed and the defendant will be released from any further legal obligation where the delay was caused by the Government.
 However, defendants often waive the right to a speedy trial in order to have additional time to prepare a stronger defense.
-If you are free on bail, you may not want to utilize a speedy trial demand, since you are not in jail.
-In many DUI-DWI cases, local court calendars may be clogged and you DWI-DUI lawyer may advise you to not seek a speedy trial, since delay can be a strategic maneuver.
+If you are free on bail, to utilize a speedy trial demand may not be the best case – since you are not in jail.
+In many DUI-DWI cases, local court calendars may be clogged and your DWI-DUI lawyer may advise you to not for one since it’s delay can be a strategic maneuver.

-How a good DUI lawyer can prove trial delay
+How a good DUI lawyer can prove the trial delay

-When an excessive amount of time has passed before the State charged you with a crime, or after being indicted or accused where the process of getting trial has been too slow due to state actions, you DUI attorney might be able to get you misdemeanor drunk driving charges and your homicide by vehicle felony charges dropped.
+When a large amount of time has passed before the State charged you with a crime, or after being indicted or accused where the process of getting trial has been too slow due to state actions – your DUI attorney might be able to get you misdemeanor drunk driving charges and your homicide by vehicle felony charges dropped.